-For Fall 2021, physical reserves will be available at both Davis Family Library and Armstrong Library.
+For Fall 2021 through Spring 2022, physical reserves will be available at both Davis Family Library and Armstrong Library.

 Physical Reserves are materials set aside for a specific course at the request of a faculty member.
 These items (books, DVDs, etc.) circulate for a shorter loan period to allow for use by a large number of borrowers.
 Physical reserves can be found at the Davis Family Library and Armstrong Library Circulation Desks.

 E-books and e-media, such as Kanopy, can also be placed on reserve.
 To access these materials: